Skip to content

 # Go to your local repository

-# Ensure you are in the 'master' branch
+# Ensure you are in the 'main' branch

 # Pull the latest updates